Do you know how to make social media work for you?

 - Not as popular among teenagers(13-17) Recommended: All Businesses

-For restaurants, photographers, event planners, beauty experts, or any business that has large visual appeal, listen up, Instagram is your business’ best friend.
+For restaurants, photographers, event planners, beauty salons, barbershops, or any business that has large visual appeal, listen up, Instagram is your business’ best friend.

-In addition, 30% of people buy products directly from Instagram using their recent Instagram shopping feature.
+In addition, persons can purchase goods directly from Instagram using their recent Instagram shopping feature.
 This provides an online storefront for potential customers to browse your products, get more information on it, and be guided to your website to complete the purchase.

 Posting creative and engaging content showcasing your products will draw a crowd, but it has to look attractive or be engaging.

-Instagram is more fast-paced than Facebook, and you can easily get lost among a sea of colorful pictures.
-To keep up, you will have to be active and post regularly to build your follower base.
+Instagram is more fast-paced than Facebook, and users spend a lot less time on the platform in comparison to other social media handles.
+To keep up, you will have to be active and have frequent, eye-catching posts to build your follower base.